panther-labs/terraform-provider-panther/README.md

 Use the examples directory as a guide for setting up the provider.

+### Import limitations

+The http source resource contains sensitive values for `security_password` and `security_secret_value`, which cannot be read after being created.
+For this reason, make sure to avoid updating these in the console as they cannot be reflected to the state of the resource in Terraform.
+This applies to importing the state of the resource as well from an existing resource.
+If updating these values from the console or importing an existing resource, you will need to run `terraform apply` with the appropriate values to reflect the changes in the state of the resource.

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).